magomimmo/modern-cljs/doc/tutorial-07.md

 have more builds that differently filter the code base istself, causing a maintenance headache due to code duplication.

-# Next step - TO BE DONE
+# Next step - Learn by contributing

-TO BE DONE
+In the [next tutorial][9] we're going to learn how to patch CLJ/CLJS for solving the code duplication trouble we have just met.

 # License